Fortinet (Forticlient VPN) vs Tailscale

-Fortinet is a cybersecurity company with offerings like FortiGate, a hardware-based network security appliance, and FortiClient VPN, their VPN solution.
+Fortinet is a cybersecurity company with offerings like FortiGate, a firewall solution that can include a hardware-based network security appliance, and FortiClient VPN, their VPN solution.
 Compared to Tailscale, there are major differences in approaches to architecture, security, choice of protocol, hardware commitments, ease of setup, and more.

 Comparison matrix